 - covering your eyes with an eye mask of some sort ensures that if you envision anything during meditation, you know that it is from your own mind and not from an external light source such as a candle or a bright light

 How My Meditation Practice Grew

-When you meditate in a concentrated way like I did for hours and hours, the world takes on a different slant.
+When you meditate in a concentrated way as I did for hours and hours, the world takes on a different slant.

-I'm not exactly sure what it was—the mind is an incredibly powerful instrument—but only after 4 days I experienced the following:
+I'm not exactly sure what it was—the mind is an incredibly powerful instrument—but only after four days I experienced the following:

 - a greater capacity for compassion

 - more willingness to be a good listener

 - visions in my mind

 - a sense of self-acceptance that wasn't there before the retreat